+Figure 3. % Non-White Population in 2019 in Denver, Colorado and Surrounding Areas

 Given the diverse racial and ethnic groups of the ARCRW and the uneven spatial distribution of people of color, it is natural to examine how access to amenities and exposure to hazards is distributed around the ARCRW and among different populations.
 Given the ongoing urgent dialogue about managing the waters of the CRB, it also is timely to consider how management of the region’s water affects environmental justice (EJ).
-Environmental justice is defined by the US Environmental Protection Agency (EPA) as “the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability, in agency decision-making and other Federal activities that affect human health and the environment … so that people are fully protected from disproportionate and adverse human health and environmental effects (including risks) and hazards; and have equitable access to a healthy, sustainable, and resilient environment … “ (U.S. Environmental Protection Agency, n.d.).
+Environmental justice is defined by the US Environmental Protection Agency (EPA) as “the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability, in agency decision-making and other Federal activities that affect human health and the environment … so that people are fully protected from disproportionate and adverse human health and environmental effects (including risks) and hazards; and have equitable access to a healthy, sustainable, and resilient environment …” (U.S. Environmental Protection Agency, n.d.).